topscoder/topscoder/README.md

 - 💡 Gadgets
 - 💡 People and their mindset

-Visual Studio Code specific
+All In One Installation (aka .dotfiles)
 ---

-Extensions I like:

-- 🧩 Auto Rename Tag
-- 🧩 Bracket Pair Colorizer
-- 🧩 Fluent Icons
-- 🧩 GitLens
-- 🧩 Indent-rainbow
-- 🧩 JetBrains IDE Keymap
-- 🧩 MagicPython
-- 🧩 Noctis
-- 🧩 Prettier
-- 🧩 Pylance
-- 🧩 Tabnine
-- 🧩 TODO highlight

-All In One Installation
----

 Every few months I [cleanup my computer(s)](https://www.imore.com/how-do-clean-install-macos) by formatting the entire machine and start with a [fresh OS installation](https://www.imore.com/how-do-clean-install-macos).
-In order to install all my fellow apps and tools in a fast and convenient way, I've written a script to do so.
+In order to install all my fellow apps and tools in a fast and convenient way, I've created a setup tool with .dotfiles.
+Look around and you'll find some inspiration.
+Promised!

 https://github.com/topscoder/topscoder/blob/main/runme.sh